SnakeFist007/puzzle-of-personality/source/content/Type 5 - The Investigator.md

 - when romantically interested in someone, they can become extremely open and merged, more like Nines
     - seek the ultimate union with someone
     - when they feel unappreciated however, they can quickly become emotionally distant

+⟶ This Five may resemble a Four or a Six, due to their focus on finding an ideal (romantic) connection and expression of emotion.

 ### Blind Spot